Philanthropist MacKenzie Scott surprises Penumbra Theatre and two other Minnesota nonprofits with donations

 Scott added that she and her team picked "equity-oriented" nonprofits working in areas or communities that are historically underfunded.

+"In this effort, we are governed by a humbling belief that it would be better if disproportionate wealth were not concentrated in a small number of hands, and that the solutions are best designed and implemented by others," she wrote.

-Unlike most traditional philanthropy, the donations are "unrestricted," which means nonprofits can use the money in any way they see fit instead of having to use it for a specified program or project.
+Unlike most traditional philanthropy, the donations are "unrestricted," which means nonprofits can use the money in any way they see fit instead of having to use it for a specific program or project.

 "We believe that teams with experience on the front lines of challenges will know best how to put the money to good use," Scott wrote.